NicholasACTran/chess-packing/classical-packing/README.md

 ## TODO
 - Look for symmetry breaking features or structures to exploit to reduce search space
 - Run on more computational power to generate more entries
+- Confirm equivalency or non-equivalency of Queens sequence with A054347